-“How do I respond when I discover my child has viewed pornography?”
-Help for Parents (2019)
+“How should I respond when I discover that my child has seen pornography?”
+Help for Parents (2021)

-“How do I respond when I discover my child has viewed pornography?”
+“How should I respond when I discover that my child has seen pornography?”
 Help for Parents

 Consider your own feelings regarding sexuality and pornography.
-How can you confront any fears you might have about discussing these topics before talking to your children?
+How can you address any concerns you might have about discussing these topics before talking to your children?

 Seek to understand the difference between shame and guilt and how to identify and explain that difference (see “It Isn’t a Sin to Be Weak”1 and “How Do I Help My Child Understand the Difference between Shame and Guilt?”).